ThommyJabrony/EAAA-public/README.md

 # EAAA-public - jumpyGuy game

-Game made for 16x16 led matrix.
+Game written for Atmega1284 using 16x16 led matrix as display.
 Jump over the walls.